kbase/kb_sdk_docs/source/references/troubleshooting.rst

 ``Here is 'docker images' output: Cannot connect to the Docker daemon.`` ``Is the docker daemon running on this host?``

-*Solution For MacOSX*: Run the following code snippet ``docker run -it -v /var/run/docker.sock:/run/docker.sock alpine chmod g+w /run/docker.sock``
+*Solution For MacOS*: Run the following code snippet

+``docker run -it -v /var/run/docker.sock:/run/docker.sock alpine chmod g+w /run/docker.sock``

 *Solution For Linux*: Run the following code snippet ``sudo chown $(whoami) /var/run/docker.sock``